EU, Liechtenstein sign deal to exchange financial data from 2017

 The deal with Liechtenstein follows a similar agreement struck in May with Switzerland, and negotiations are ongoing between the EU and the three other European micro-states with highly developed financial sectors, Monaco, San Marino and Andorra.

-Known a decade ago for banking secrecy laws that permitted some of the world’s wealthiest to avoid taxes, Liechtenstein now markets itself as a centre of responsible investing and hosts around 120 asset management firms.
-(Reporting by Francesco Guarascio; editing by John Stonestreet)
+Known a decade ago for banking secrecy laws that permitted some of the world’s wealthiest to avoid taxes, Liechtenstein now markets itself as a center of responsible investing and hosts around 120 asset management firms.